xinyaocse/EchoLLM_Code/README.md

 # EchoLLM: LLM-Augmented Acoustic Eavesdropping Attack on Bone Conduction Headphones with mmWave Radar

+This repository contains the implementation of EchoLLM, including vibration signal processing, contextual speech recognition with large language models, and associated datasets for evaluation.

 - The *Datasets* folder includes representative subsets of all datasets used in the experiments.
-- The *Vibration_Signal* directory contains the implementation of 8kHz vibration signal extraction and signal enhancement using the IWR1443+DCA1000EVM mmWave radar platform.
+- The *Vibration_Signal* directory contains the implementation of 8kHz vibration signal extraction and enhancement using the IWR1443+DCA1000EVM mmWave radar platform.
-- The *LeASR* directory provides context-aware inference modules for audio content, leveraging four different large language models (LLMs).
+- The *LeASR* directory provides context-aware inference modules for audio content, leveraging four large language models (LLMs).

 ---

 ## Datasets

-The Datasets folder contains representative subsets of all datasets used in this study, as the original datasets are too large to be fully released.
-These subsets are randomly selected and curated to ensure coverage of key experimental scenarios.
-The folder is organized into the following subdirectories:
+The *Datasets* folder includes curated subsets of the full datasets used in our experiments, as the complete datasets are too large to be fully released.
+These subsets are randomly sampled to preserve the diversity of experimental conditions.
+Subdirectories include:

-- *CNN_TrainTest*: Training and testing data for the CNN-based classification model.
+- *CNN_TrainTest*: Training and testing sets for the CNN-based voice activity detector.
 - *LeASR_RealWorld*: Real-world data collected for the LeASR module.
-- *Controlled_Experiments*: Data used in controlled environment experiments.
+- *Controlled_Experiments*: Datasets used in controlled environment experiments.
 - *Ablation_Study*: Datasets used in ablation studies.
-- *Attack_Robustness*: Samples for evaluating robustness under varying attack conditions.
+- *Attack_Robustness*: Samples to evaluate robustness under varying attack conditions.
 - *User_Diversity*: Data collected from users with diverse demographic and behavioral profiles.
-- *Multilingual*: Audio data in multiple languages to test multilingual inference robustness.
+- *Multilingual*: Audio data in multiple languages for multilingual inference robustness.
-- *EchoLLM_Comparison*: Evaluation data for comparing EchoLLM with other acoustic eavesdropping methods.
+- *EchoLLM_Comparison*: Evaluation data for comparing EchoLLM against baseline acoustic eavesdropping attacks.
-- *Headphone_Comparison*: Datasets for comparing bone conduction headphones with other types.
+- *Headphone_Comparison*: Datasets for comparing bone conduction headphones with other headphone types.
-- *Numerical_Inference*: Audio clips designed for inferring numerical data such as phone numbers or passcodes.
+- *Numerical_Inference*: Audio segments designed for inferring numerical data such as phone numbers or passcodes.
-- *Sensitive_Info*: Samples used for inferring sensitive personal or contextual information.
+- *Sensitive_Info*: Audio segments used for inferring sensitive personal or contextual information.

 ---

 ## Vibration_Signal: Vibration Signal Extraction & Vibration Signal Enhancement

-The millimeter-wave radar system (IWR1443+DCA1000EVM) is configured and connected according to Texas Instruments' official guidelines.
-The provided code is designed to run in an environment equipped with mmWave-Studio 2.1.1 and MATLAB Runtime Engine v8.5.1.
-This documentation details the extraction and enhancement of vibration signals via mmWave radar to ensure accurate data acquisition and signal analysis through coordinated hardware and software tools.
+This module implements signal extraction and enhancement based on mmWave radar sensing.
+The system uses the IWR1443+DCA1000EVM platform, configured per TI guidelines.
+It runs in an environment with mmWave Studio 2.1.1 and MATLAB Runtime Engine v8.5.1.

 ### Initialization